-8. If not, did the simple track average processing time decrease compared to the previous Fiscal Year?

-9. Please provide the percentage of requests processed by your agency in Fiscal Year 2023 that were placed in your simple track.
-Please use the following calculation based on the data from your Annual FOIA Report: (processed simple requests from Section VII.C.1) divided by (requests processed from Section V.A.) x 100.

-79.8% of requests processed by the FCC in FY 2023 were placed in the simple track, or 427 of 535 total requests processed.

-10. If your agency does not track simple requests separately, was the average number of days to process all non-expedited requests twenty working days or fewer?
+- 8. If not, did the simple track average processing time decrease compared to the previous Fiscal Year? - No. Given the significant increase in the number of requests the agency received during FY 2024, and complicated by limited resources, the agency's average processing time increased to 23.60 days in FY 2024. - 9.
+Please provide the percentage of requests processed by your agency in Fiscal Year 2024 that were placed in your simple track.
+Please use the following calculation based on the data from your Annual FOIA Report: (processed simple requests from Section VII.C.1) divided by (requests processed from Section V.A.) x 100. - 53.76% of requests processed by the FCC in FY 2024 were placed in the simple track, or 529 of 984 total requests processed. - 10.
+If your agency does not track simple requests separately, was the average number of days to process all non-expedited requests twenty working days or fewer?